nuaq2005/GitHub_Projects/cook-book/README.md

-# Web Development Project 5 - Cook Book
+# Web Development Project 6 - *Cook-Book*

-Submitted by: Aquila Nuzhat
+Submitted by: **Aquila Nuzhat**

-This web app: A website designed to help users quickly locate recipes.
+This web app: **A website designed to give users a quick guide to a recipe.**

-Time spent: **7** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] *A total number of recipes*
-  - [x] *What the current recipe is filtered by and how many match the filter*
-  - [x] *The most used ingredient*
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+  - [x] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**
+  - [x] To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [x] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: